 Remember not to leave virtual presenters out of the mix.
 Combining onsite and remote video streams requires careful planning and setup.

 Audio is one of the most challenging parts of any event, and hybrid is no exception.
 Have conversations with your production company early and often to make sure they have a plan to prevent any audio issues.

 Plan to test all audio sources in advance to make sure you don't have any echo or looping audio, and do a lip sync check to make sure you don't end up distracting your audience with out-of-sync audio.
-Remember that audio and video go together, so make sure a plan is in place to ensure a consistent experience for in-person and virtual presenters.

 Before show time, run a full recording and streaming test to ensure optimal video quality without latency or lagging.
 Any issues like this may require tweaks to the encoding settings or setup.